Monday, September 28, 2015

 Seventeen year old Matthew Holloway and his best friend, John Costello, had jobs at Heron Hills state park at Montauk, Long Island.
 Matthew's dream was to attend Yale studying forestry and become a ranger in Utah or Alaska while his friend wanted to be an electrician.
 While Matthew fixed boardwalks and lifeguard chairs, John worked as a mechanic in the park's maintenance shop.

-Matt and John grew up in Woodhull a working class suburb but attended different high schools.
-On Sundays, the two make extra money by purchasing soda and ice cream treats and selling them to tourists on the beach.
-Matt let his parents know everything is going well as they head out on the beach.
-Pushed out of their usual territory the two head over to Sully's Inn and it's private beach.
+One day, Matt let his parents know everything is going well as they head out to the beach.
+Pushed out of their usual territory, the two head over to Sully's Inn and its private beach.
 There they meet three wealthy sunbathers, Driana Gonzaga from New York and Estefania (Stef) and Joao (Jojo) Martins from Rio de Janeiro, Brazil.
 Driana invites Matt to a party at her house on Tuesday evening.

 On Tuesday evening despite John's reluctance, Matt and John both attend Driana's party at her parents beautiful villa.
-During a walk on the beach Driana tells Matt that she is taking a year off after having graduated from the very expensive Blessed Heart High School and will be working at animal control.
+During a walk on the beach, Driana tells Matt that she is taking a year off after having graduated from the very expensive Blessed Heart High School and will be working at animal control.
 Driana loves animals and wants to be a vet.
 Matt finds himself attracted to her; "She was the rarest of kids my age: comfortable in her own skin.
 At ease with her money but not afraid to make fun of herself for it.
 Being around that balance of confidence and humility lit me up.
 She was plain cool.
 She was perfect."

 As John and Matt are leaving, Driana asks if anyone has seen Stef.
 They find her phone and jeans on the stairs leading to the beach and realize that she's gone wind surfing.
 It is night and the moon is out when they barely spot Stef, riding the wind out to sea.
 Against the objections of John, Jojo decides to take out a fiberglass boat to retrieve her.
 Dri and Jojo get into the boat but John attempts to convince Matt that this is a terrible idea.
-There's no light on the boat and no radio and it's not made for the strong windy conditions they are experiencing.
+There's no light on the boat, no radio, and it's not made for the strong windy conditions they are experiencing.
 Matt is determined to go because of Dri and John reluctantly follows him into the boat.

 They reach Stef just as her sail goes down and see that she is being circled by a large dolphin.
 Just before getting into the boat, Stef attempts to hug the dolphin who bucks its tail into the Windsurfer, breaking her arm.
 Dri and Matt dive into the water and get her into the boat.
 Stef is unconscious and bleeding from the head and her arm has suffered a compound fracture below the elbow.
 Matt manages to revive her but the artery in her arm is bleeding out fast.
 He ties a tourniquet made from an old towel around her arm, staunching the blood, but Matt knows she will lose the arm if they don't get back to land soon.